 Promote Healthier Skin

-The lasers involved in rosacea treatment are designed to increase collagen production in the body, thereby promoting healthier skin.
+The lasers involved in rosacea treatment are designed to increase collagen production in the body, promoting healthier skin.

 Improve Texture